CNSC Executive Committee Members

 Corporate Services Branch

-From 2006 to 2009, Stéphane developed his skills at the Canadian Institutes of Health Research (CIHR), where he held the position of Director General, Basic Research Knowledge Creation Program, and later Director General, Finance and Corporate Planning.
+From 2007 to 2009, Stéphane developed his skills at the Canadian Institutes of Health Research, where he held the position of Director General, Research Knowledge Creation Program, and later Director General, Finance and Corporate Planning.

-From 2004 to 2007, Stéphane served as Executive Director, Financial Management Services, at Human Resources and Social Development Canada.
-Prior to that, he worked at the Canadian Food Inspection Agency as Director, Accounting and Financial Systems, where he was in charge of projects such as the implementation of the financial and reporting system and the conversion to accrual accounting.
+From 2004 to 2007, Stéphane served as Executive Director, Financial Management Services, and Director, Transformation, at Human Resources and Social Development Canada.
+Prior to that, he worked at the Canadian Food Inspection Agency as Director, Accounting and Financial Systems, where he spearheaded, in particular, the implementation of the financial and reporting system and improvements to management and accounting practices.

-He began his career at the Canadian International Development Agency (CIDA), where he held several accounting and financial policy positions.
+He began his career at the Canadian International Development Agency, where he held several accounting and financial policy positions.

-Stéphane is a member of the Ordre des comptables professionnels agréés du Québec and the Chartered Professional Accountants of Canada.
+Stéphane is a member of the Chartered Professional Accountants of Canada and the Ordre des comptables professionnels agréés du Québec.

 Senior General Counsel

-Marc Leblanc has been Commission Secretary since October 2001, and is a member of the CNSC’s Executive Committee, Management Committee and Audit Committee.
-He is the CNSC’s Official Languages Champion, as well as the Informal Conflict Management System Champion.
-He is currently on the Board of Directors and the Executive Committee (Treasurer) of the Council of Canadian Administrative Tribunals.
-Member of the Barreau du Québec since 1982 and with more than 32 years of experience in the public service in administrative and business law, Mr. Leblanc previously occupied legislative policy and senior management positions at Industry Canada.
-His last position at Industry Canada was Director, Incorporation and Disclosure Services Branch.
+Marc Leblanc has been Commission Secretary since October 2001, and is a member of the CNSC’s Executive Committee and Management Committee.
+He is the CNSC’s Official Languages Champion, the Informal Conflict Management System Champion and the Administrative Professionals Network Champion.
+Mr. Leblanc currently serves on the Board of Directors and the Executive Committee (Treasurer) of the Council of Canadian Administrative Tribunals.
+With more than 35 years of experience in the public service in administrative and business law, he previously occupied legislative policy and senior management positions at Industry Canada, where his last position was Director, Incorporation and Disclosure Services Branch.

-Mr. Leblanc received a Licence en droit degree and a Graduate Studies Diploma from the University of Ottawa, for which he obtained the Prix de l’Ambassade de France.
-He has been teaching corporate and securities law at the University of Ottawa for over two decades, and has been very involved with the École du Barreau du Québec in the business law sector for more than 15 years.
+Mr. Leblanc has been a member of the Barreau du Québec since 1982.
+He received a Licence en droit and a graduate studies diploma from the University of Ottawa, for which he obtained the Prix de l’Ambassade de France.
+He has been teaching corporate and securities law at the University of Ottawa for over two decades, and has been very involved with the École du Barreau du Québec in the business law sector for more than 20 years.

 - Date modified: